 The COVID-19 pandemic has shown the need to improve and further strengthen pandemic preparedness and response mechanism at national and international level.
 At the World Health Assembly, the 194 members of WHO adopted on 31 May 2021 the decision to discuss a new international treaty on pandemics at a special session held in November 2021.
-The Council adopted on 20 May 2021 a decision76 to support the launch of negotiations for an international treaty would support international efforts to reinforce global health security, on preparedness and response to health emergencies, in the light of lessons learnt from the pandemic.
+The Council adopted on 20 May 2021 a decision75 to support the launch of negotiations for an international treaty on the fight against pandemics within the framework of WHO.
+Such a treaty would support international efforts to reinforce global health security, on preparedness and response to health emergencies, in the light of lessons learnt from the pandemic.